Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{< /quotecaption >}}
 </figure>

+<abbr title="Windows High Contrast Mode">WHCM</abbr> leads the standardization process for forced colors, but it isn't the only implementation of the underlying idea.
+If you navigate to <samp>about:preferences</samp> in Firefox and activate the <samp translate="yes">Colors</samp> button in the "Language and Appearance" section, you'll be presented with the option to override website palettes with [your own default colors](#default-colors).

-In fact, the CSS Working Group is working on a specification for re-coloring websites in <span itemscope itemtype="https://schema.org/TechArticle">{{<cited-work name="CSS Color Adjustment Module Level 1" extraName="headline" url="https://drafts.csswg.org/css-color-adjust-1/">}}</span>.
+Not all approaches completely discard a designer's specified color palette.
+The CSS Working Group is working on a specification for stylesheet processing in <span itemscope itemtype="https://schema.org/TechArticle">{{<cited-work name="CSS Color Adjustment Module Level 1" extraName="headline" url="https://drafts.csswg.org/css-color-adjust-1/">}}</span>.
 The Chromium team's in-progress [auto dark mode](https://chromestatus.com/feature/5672533924773888) will use this specification to darken websites globally.
 Websites can opt out with the `color-scheme` property, but they really shouldn't have to: stylesheets should be robust enough to handle re-coloring.

 ### Dark themes